 IT is a private non-profit research institute in Portugal, an association of seven Portuguese universities and two companies with research and development in the broad area of telecommunications.
 IT research team includes about 300 researchers holding a PhD degree and about 250 PhD students.
 IT also hosts about 200 MSc students each year.
-Main scientific areas at IT are Wireless Communications, Optical Communications, Networks & Multimedia and Basic Sciences & Enabling Technologies.
+Main thematic lines at IT are Wireless Communications, Optical Communications, Networks & Multimedia and Basic Sciences & Enabling Technologies.
 IT is periodically evaluated by independent international panels appointed by the Portuguese Science Foundation, and has always scored "Excellent".
 Since 2011 IT holds the statute of State Associate Laboratory.

 At IT we offer excellent working conditions, multidisciplinary teams, links to some of the best international laboratories and close collaboration with leading organizations in telecommunications.